tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     - Machine name: machine01
     - Sign in (Username): Administrator
-    - Enter password: The password that you specified in **1.
-Deploy Azure Local Lab environment** as the password of Administrator account.
+    - Enter password: The password is the one you specified as the password of the Administrator account in **1.
+Deploy Azure Local Lab environment**.
     - Security alert: Click **Accept**

 7. Wait for the prerequisites check to finish.
-All items showing a skipped status.
-And, then click **Configure device** to start the configuration.
+All items should show a skipped status.
+Then, click **Configure device** to start the configuration.

 8. In the **Basics** step, click **Edit network settings** and select **Management** if it is not already selected as a network interface, then click **Apply**.
 After that click **Next**.